 - External Third Parties as set out in the Glossary.

-- Specific third parties such as CRM (Client Relationship Management) software providers including Fishbowl who store our customer data and helps us to contact in a structured way and you can find their relevant privacy notice here (they are an independent third party and so we cannot give any guarantee about the information provided in their privacy notice), and Revinate who collects online feedback and reviews and you can find their relevant privacy notice here (they are an independent third party and so we cannot give any guarantee about the information provided in their privacy notice) and Bookatable and LiveRes who are assisting us with table reservation processes, you can find their privacy notes here and here.
+- Specific third parties such as CRM (Client Relationship Management) software providers including Sprout, who store our customer data and helps us to contact in a structured way and you can find their relevant privacy notice here and here (they are independent third parties and so we cannot give any guarantees about the information provided in their privacy notices), and Revinate and FeeditBack who collect online feedback and reviews and you can find their relevant privacy notice here and here (they are independent third parties and so we cannot give any guarantees about the information provided in their privacy notices) and ResDiary who are assisting us with table reservation processes, you can find their privacy note here.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.